Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 The following procedures apply to the CSW preparing the jurisdiction/disposition report:

-1. As soon as the jurisdictional/dispositional hearing is set, contact the American Indian (AI) Units at auiu@dcfs.lacounty.gov to request a list of identified and qualified expert witnesses, and discuss whether the case should be transferred to them for services.
+1. As soon as the jurisdictional/dispositional hearing is set, contact the tribe to inquire as to whether they will be providing their own Qualified Expert Witness (QEW).
+If the tribe is unable to provide a QEW, obtain permission from the tribe to utilize another QEW.
+Contact the American Indian (AI) Units at auiu@dcfs.lacounty.gov to request a list of identified and qualified expert witnesses, and discuss whether the case should be transferred to them for services.

 2. Document how active efforts have been unsuccessful to keep the Indian family together in the jurisdiction/disposition court report under “Reasonable Efforts.”

-3. Contact the qualified expert witness to request his/her services.
+3. Contact the qualified expert witness to request their services.

 1. Request that the qualified expert witness contact the child, the child’s family and the tribe prior to the court hearing.